 It may be possible to provide bounds on probabilities based on incomplete knowledge.
 If the examiner decides to provide such a bound, then a statement of probabilities can be made as commentary, with explicit description of the underlying assumptions.
 For example, consider a piece of clothing with a given fabric pattern.
 An estimate of a certain percentage could be made that the cloth has a given orientation for one panel and another percentage for another panel.
 If the assumption is made (and stated), or if investigation of the manufacturing process allows determination that the orientations are independent, then it is possible to calculate a total probability by multiplying the individual probabilities.
-Thus, if panel A is at most 40% likely to have a given orientation, and panel B is at most 40% likely to have a given orientation, then an upper bound of 16% of the clothing thus made will have that particular combination of panel orientations.
+Thus, if panel A is at most 40% likely to have a given orientation, and panel B is at most 40% likely to have a given orientation of panel orientations.
 For the most part, however, these kinds of data are not available to investigators, and the limit of examination will be a grade-based conclusion.

-Best Practices for Maintaining the Integrity of Digital Images and Digital Video
+Section 13 Best Practices for Maintaining the Integrity of Digital Images and Digital Video